SamBailey6194/pointless_impressions/docs/markdowns/FEATURES.md

 ## Features

+Due to time constraints I haven't been able to post the screenshots for the features implemented.

 Below are the features for the website and at the end is listed any features that weren't able to be implemented but would be with more time.
 Please note as this is a resubmission I have not changed the screenshots of the features as they are essentially the same with minor differences.

 ### SEO Features